 Improve quality of service

 Utilities are being tasked with improving their quality of service.
 One of the most critical elements of quality of service is minimizing customers’ interruption time.
 Even short interruptions are inconvenient, disruptive, costly, and potentially damaging and dangerous.

 The location of the distribution grid is a primary factor in quality of service because underground distribution grids typically have fewer interruptions and better performance than overhead grids, which are vulnerable to vegetation and storms.
 Because it is not always technically or economically feasible to move overhead lines underground, utilities can focus on smart technologies that can reduce the difference in performance between overhead and underground grids.
-For example, adding smart reclosers in distribution network feeders where transient self-cleaning faults frequently occur can reduce outages, allow for rapid recovery, decrease the number of end users affected by an outage, and reduce the amount of non-produced energy and non-distributed energy.
+For example, adding smart reclosers in distribution network feeders where transient self-clearing faults frequently occur can reduce outages, allow for rapid recovery, decrease the number of end users affected by an outage, and reduce the amount of non-produced energy and non-distributed energy.

-Smart fault passage indicators (FPI) enable an operator to use real-time, accurate information related to faults occurring on the medium voltage grid by checking the status of each FPI remotely.
+Smart fault passage indicators (FPI) enable an operator to use real-time, accurate information related to faults occurring on the MV grid by checking the status of each FPI remotely.
 It offers ways for the utilities to increase quality of service for a maximum of grid users, especially when switches are remote controllable.
 It also enables grid operators to optimize maintenance activities if it is necessary for field crews to fix on the site.
 The FPI also allows for faster diagnoses of issues and has the ability to warn connected distributed generation sources of the feeder status to avoid islanding the grid.